 The primary difference between community and enterprise distros is who decides what’s important to users.
 A community distro’s direction is set by contributors, who choose and maintain packages from the wide variety of open source options.
 The direction of an enterprise distro is set by a vendor, based on the needs of their customers.

 Think about it like this.
 The Fedora project is the upstream, community distro of Red Hat® Enterprise Linux.
-Red Hat is the project’s primary sponsor, but thousands of developers—unaffiliated with Red Hat—contribute to the Fedora project, making it the ideal testing ground for features that eventually get incorporated into Red Hat Enterprise Linux (after Red Hat puts those features through its own set of tests and quality assurance processes that are separate and distinct from those of Fedora).
+Red Hat is the project’s primary sponsor, but thousands of independent developers also contribute to the Fedora project.
+Each of these contributors, including Red Hat, bring their own new ideas to be tested and debated for inclusion by the larger community into Fedora Linux.
+This also makes Fedora an ideal place for Red Hat to put features through its own distinct set of tests and quality assurance processes, and those features eventually get incorporated into a version of Red Hat Enterprise Linux.

 If Linux is free and open source, why would you want to pay for a commercial distribution?
 Community distros are a great option for people who are new to Linux and don’t have much experience with the command line, or who just want to play around and experiment.
 If you’re trying to support a server for a long period of time, community distros like Fedora might not be the best choice.